tommyle/built-with-flutter/README.md

 ## Companies using Flutter
 https://airtable.com/shrWbHM5xvmZqpchV/tblCCKrEng35JdAKu

+# Frequently Asked Questions

+## What is the source of this information?

+All data points in our list are publicly available.

+This includes:
+- Job postings
+- Flutter showcases
+- Blog posts
+- Social media posts
+- Press releases
+- Corporate websites

 ## Contributions

 If you know a company that is using Flutter please create a PR.

-Thank you!
+Contributions must meet the following criteria:

+- [ ] Company has more than 5 employees
+- [ ] The information must be public and must include a source